djsauble/api-generator/README.md

 ###### Get weekly goal

-To get the number of miles to run this week, along with related information:
+Get the number of miles to run this week, along with related information.

+**Request**

     {
       type: 'weekly_goal:get',